metafizzy/infinite-scroll/.github/contributing.md

 ## Pull requests

 Contributions are welcome!

++ **For typos and one-line fixes,** send those right in.
++ **For larger features,** open an issue before starting any significant work.
+Let's discuss to see how your feature fits within Infinite Scroll's vision.
++ **Follow the code style.** Spaces in brackets, semicolons, trailing commas.
++ **Do not edit `infinite-scroll.pkgd.js`.** Make your edits to source files in `js/`.
++ **Do not run `gulp` to update `dist/` files.** I'll take care of this when I create a new release.

-Please note: your code may be used as part of a commercial product if merged.
-Be clear about what license applies to your patch.
-[The MIT license](https://choosealicense.com/licenses/mit/) or [public domain unlicense](https://choosealicense.com/licenses/unlicense/) are permissive, and allow integration of your patch into Flickity as part of a commercial product.
+Your code will be used as part of a commercial product if merged.
+By submitting a Pull Request, you are giving your consent for your code to be integrated into Flickity as part of a commercial product.